Post Traumatic Stress Disorder: Signs, Symptoms & Solutions

 What Events Are More Likely To Cause PTSD

-PTSD can happen to anybody who experiences a life-threatening or disturbing event or witnesses it.
-Sometimes it can happen to people who have just heard about the event, particularly if it involves somebody close to them.
+PTSD can happen to anybody who experiences, witnesses, or hears about a life-threatening or disturbing event.
 Examples of events that may cause PTSD include:

 - Military combat or a stressful or terrifying experience in a war zone